HL7/US-Core/input/pagecontent/index.md

 1. Profile Only Support: Systems may support *only* the US Core Profiles to represent clinical information.
 1. Profile Support + Interaction Support: Systems may support *both* the US Core Profile content structure *and* the RESTful interactions defined for a resource.

-For a detailed description between these different usages of US Core, see the [Conformance Expectations] page.
+For a detailed description between these different usages of US Core, see the [Conformance Requirements] page.

 US Core has benefitted from testing and guidance by the Argonaut Project Team to provide additional content and guidance specific to Data Query Access for purpose of ONC Certification testing.
 This guide and the US Core profiles have become the foundation for US Realm FHIR implementation guides.
 This release is the first of yearly US Core updates to reflect changes to <span class="bg-success" markdown="1">[U.S. Core Data for Interoperability (USCDI) v2]</span><!-- new-content -->  and requests from the US Realm FHIR community.
 This Approach is outlined in the [Future of US Core] page.
 Under the guidance of HL7 and the HL7 US Realm Steering Committee, the content will expand in future versions to meet the needs specific to the US Realm.

 ### Background

-The US Core requirements were originally developed, balloted, and published in FHIR DSTU2 as part of the [Office of the National Coordinator for Health Information Technology (ONC)] sponsored [Data Access Framework] (DAF) project.
+The US Core requirements were originally developed, balloted, and published in FHIR DSTU2 as part of the [Office of the National Coordinator for Health Information Technology (ONC)] sponsored Data Access Framework (DAF) project.
 The Argonaut Data Query Implementation Guide superseded DAF and documented security and authorization and the querying of the [2015 Edition Common Clinical Data Set (CCDS)] and static documents.
 US Core descended directly from the Argonaut guide to support FHIR Version STU3 and eventually FHIR R4 and The ONC <span class="bg-success" markdown="1">[U.S. Core Data for Interoperability (USCDI)]</span><!-- new-content --> .

 ### How to read this Guide